 Also, using applications from other platforms and operating systems can lead to the necessary UX changes.

 A successful UX is a result of thorough testing and tweaking the smallest details.
-Furthermore, finding out what to improve and adjust is fast and easy, ask your users and get their feedback!
+Finding out what to improve is fast and easy.
+Ask your users and get their feedback on their satisfaction, features’ quality, and overall app performance.

 There is always the chance that your current UX is not a product of systematic testing.
 Maybe you skipped a few steps, rushed development, or didn’t have the resources to conduct proper user testing.
 Whatever the reason, any later user test that you do will undoubtedly result in an impulse to change the UX.